Recall one working day of yours. In the whole day, how many hours did you manage to work without any distractions?

 For example, I have got rid of the habit of using filler words such as ummm, errr, like.
 After I put this on my not to-do list, it would remind me every time I used a filler word.
 It took a couple of months to get rid of the habit but the effectiveness of the not to-do list was obvious.
 It prevents you from draining your attention span on tasks which do not add value.

-Not attempting your bad habits is like learning a musical instrument the wrong way.
-If you do not attempt to stop your bad techniques, you will never be able to reach the level you could.
+Not correcting your bad habits is like learning a musical instrument the wrong way.
+If you do not attempt to stop your poor techniques, you will never attain the level you’re capable of.

 4. Stop keeping your work email/chat open